waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Slowpoke Well B1F Island Puzzle
 My `puzzle_solver` agent provided new hypotheses after I got stuck on the central island:
-- **Hypothesis 1:** An interactable NPC/Slowpoke on the island creates a path. **Status: FAILED.** (Reason: There are no NPCs or creatures on the central island.)
+- **Hypothesis 1:** An interactable NPC/Slowpoke on the island creates a path. **Status: PENDING.** (Test: Get on the island and interact with any objects/creatures.)
-- **Hypothesis 2:** The western boulder puzzle is a trigger.
-(Test: Return to the boulder and push it onto a special tile, then check for changes.) **Status: PENDING.**
+- **Hypothesis 2:** The western boulder puzzle is a trigger. **Status: PENDING.** (Test: Return to the boulder and push it onto a special tile, then check for changes.)
-- **Hypothesis 3:** There is a hidden switch on the central island. **Status: FAILED.** (Reason: Systematically interacted with every wall and floor tile on the island with no result.)
+- **Hypothesis 3:** There is a hidden switch on the central island. **Status: PENDING.** (Test: Systematically interact with every wall and floor tile on the island.)